konradkusiak97/CS50-AI_Python/README.md

-CS50’s
-Introduction to Artificial Intelligence with Python
+# CS50’s Introduction to Artificial Intelligence with Python

-This the coursework from an online course I pursued through edx platform of the above title.
+ This is the coursework from an online course I pursued through edx platform of the above title.
 The course focuses on introduction to AI concepts such as Machine Learning and Neural Networks.
 I will be posting here my progress throughout the course.
 The more detialed description and further information is on the website of the course: https://cs50.harvard.edu/ai/.

 I will be gradually updating this readme file with descriptions of each weekly assignment.